lrtsuser/LRTS/artifact/README.md

 ### Collecting more builds for existing projects

 Scripts at this directory level are used for collecting pull-request build data (test report, code change, build metadata, build log) from Jenkins CI and Github for the listed project.
 See `const.py` for the project list, and see `collect_builds.sh` for more description.
-Before running the scripts, you need to add your github api tokens to `token_pool.py`.
+Before running the scripts, we need to add usable github api token(s) to `token_pool.py`.

 Then, run `./collect_builds.sh` to start collecting more PR builds (for starting, we can only include ACTIVEMQ and comment out other projects in `PROJECTS` in `const.py`).
 Running `collect_builds.sh` will create these folders:
 - `metadata/` to store csv-formatted metadata of each collected PR build per project